-The replacement (like-for-like) windows and glazed doors will be double glazed to improve energy efficiency as well as enhance bushfire protection with the new windows to comply with BAL 29 requirements.
+The replacement (like-for-like) windows and glazed doors will be double glazed to improve energy efficiency as well as enhance bushfire protection with the new windows to comply as per the recommendations outlined by the RFS, and in accordance with AS 3959.
 The new fire stairs will improve occupant safety and will be completed in compliance with the relevant clauses of the NCC/BCA for fire exists and paths of travel.